Chart Color Schemes

 The level of cultural diversity witnessed in Forestdale was found to be above average when compared nationally for a number of language and cultural background related metrics

-Forestdale was found to have a higher cultural diversity than most local markets, with 28.5% of its population born overseas and 19.8% speaking a language other than English at home.
-Christianity is the predominant religion in Forestdale, comprising 56.0% of the population.
-However, Judaism is significantly overrepresented, making up 0.5% of the population compared to 0.1% across Greater Brisbane.
+Forestdale's population showed higher cultural diversity compared to most local markets, with 28.5% born overseas and 19.8% speaking a language other than English at home.
+Christianity was the predominant religion in Forestdale, accounting for 56.0% of its population.
+Judaism was overrepresented at 0.5%, compared to 0.1% across Greater Brisbane.

 Frequently Asked Questions - Diversity